Zi-hao-Wei/Zi-hao-Wei.github.io/index.md

 Here is **Zihao Wei**.

-I am a first-year Ph.D. student in Computer Science at the University of Maryland, College Park, where I am a research assistant advised by [Prof. Ruohan Gao](https://ruohangao.github.io/).
-During my master’s studies, I was advised by [Prof. Andrew Owens](https://andrewowens.com/).
-I have also worked with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuyin Zhou](https://yuyinzhou.github.io/) during a summer research program at UCSC, as well as with [Prof. Chengbin Ma](https://sites.google.com/view/chbma17/home) at SJTU.
+I am a first-year Ph.D. student in Computer Science at the University of Maryland, College Park, where I work as a research assistant under the supervision of [Prof. Ruohan Gao](https://ruohangao.github.io/).
+Prior to this, I completed my master’s studies under the guidance of [Prof. Andrew Owens](https://andrewowens.com/) at University of Michigan, Ann Arbor.
+I have also had the opportunity to collaborate with [Prof. Cihang Xie](https://cihangxie.github.io/), [Prof. Yuyin Zhou](https://yuyinzhou.github.io/), and [Prof. Alan Yuille](https://www.cs.jhu.edu/~ayuille1/) during a summer research internship at Johns Hopkins University and the University of California, Santa Cruz.
+During my undergraduate studies, I worked with [Prof. Chengbin Ma](https://sites.google.com/view/chbma17/home) at Shanghai Jiao Tong University.

 If you are interested in learning more about me, I would love to chat and explore potential collaboration opportunities.
 Please email me at - *zihaowei@umd.edu*